Top Considerations When Hiring Manufacturers’ Reps

 Hiring, supporting and retaining outsourced sales companies is not easy, but the rewards that come from leveraging reps’ resources on your company’s behalf far outweigh the time and effort you will need to invest to launch your rep network.
 And if you come up against an issue that stymies you, not-for-profit rep trade associations stand ready to help.

-photo of Charley CohonCharles Cohon is CEO and President of the Manufacturers’ Agents National Association (MANA) www.manaonline.org.
+photo of Charley CohonCharles Cohon is former CEO and President of the Manufacturers’ Agents National Association (MANA) www.manaonline.org.
 MANA is a not-for-profit trade association that brings reps and manufacturers together and helps them to develop the skills and tools they need to become professional partners in profit.
 Cohon brings two decades of experience as the founder of an extremely successful electrical rep company to his role with MANA.
 He earned an MBA with honors from the University of Chicago Booth School of Business and is a speaker and author on a variety of aspects of sales force outsourcing.

 Fill in these details and we’ll send you a link to run a FREE trial rep search!